microsoft/FabricRTA-in-a-Day/readme.md

 ---

-### What is KQL Database and when is it a good fit?
+### What is Fabric Real Time Analytics and when is it a good fit?

 Microsoft Fabric Real-Time Analytics is a fully managed, high-performance, big data analytics platform that makes it easy to analyze high volumes of data in near real time.
 The Microsoft Fabric Real-Time Analytics toolbox gives you an end-to-end solution for data ingestion, query, visualization, and management.